Bobby Dodd Stadium: Notable games

 October 29, 2011: Georgia Tech 31, #5 Clemson 17 Before a sellout crowd of 55,646, Georgia Tech rebounded from two consecutive losses to upset #5 Clemson.
 The Tigers, who were undefeated before the game, turned the ball over 4 times in the game and allowed Georgia Tech to rush for 383 yards.
 Tevin Washington led the Yellow Jackets by rushing for 176 yards on 27 carries and a touchdown, which was the most rushing yards ever by a Georgia Tech quarterback.
-The Yellow Jackets raced to a 24-3 halftime lead and held off Clemson, which was 8-0 for the first time since 2000, when Georgia Tech defeated the then #4 Clemson Tigers.
+The Yellow Jackets raced to a 24–3 halftime lead and held off Clemson, which was 8–0 for the first time since 2000, when Georgia Tech defeated the then #4 Clemson Tigers.
 It was Tech's first win against a top-5 team since defeating #4 Virginia Tech in 2009.

 October 24, 2015: Georgia Tech 22, #9 Florida State 16 Before a sellout crowd of 55,000, Georgia Tech rebounded from five consecutive losses to opponents with combined records of 30–4 to upset #9 Florida State University, a program that had won 28 consecutive conference games, the 2013 Vizio BCS National Championship, and two consecutive Atlantic Coast Conference Titles.
 Over their last 51 games, Florida State was 48–3.
 The Seminoles, who were undefeated before the game, had the ball with 3rd and goal to go with eight minutes remaining, up 16–13, when Everett Golson's intended pass was deflected off Georgia Tech cornerback Lawrence Austin's shoe and intercepted by veteran senior safety Jamal Golden.
 Harrison Butker of the Yellow Jackets nailed a 25-yard field goal with 57 seconds remaining to tie the game at 16.
-Florida State drove down the field, and set itself up for a 56-yard game-winning field goal by Roberto Aquayo, who was 26 for 26 all time on field goal attempts in the fourth quarter, and 63 for 63 on extra points in the fourth quarter.
+Florida State drove down the field, and set itself up for a 56-yard game-winning field goal by Roberto Aguayo, who was 26 for 26 all time on field goal attempts in the fourth quarter, and 63 for 63 on extra points in the fourth quarter.
 The potential game-winning kick was blocked by Patrick Gamble of the Yellow Jackets, and recovered by Lance Austin at the 22 yard line, where he dazzled his way amongst a convoy of Georgia Tech blockers 78 yards down the gridiron into the endzone as time expired, giving Georgia Tech its third win of the 2015 season, and third Top 10 win under Paul Johnson's guidance.
 Fans rushed the field almost immediately after Austin reached the endzone.
-Ever since the VT game in ‘09, the goalposts have been lowered after each game, which prevented fans from tearing them down that night.
+Ever since the VT game in 2009, the goalposts have been lowered after each game, which prevented fans from tearing them down that night.
 Regardless, Tech fans partied and celebrated on Grant Field for almost two hours postgame.
 Some of the Tech players even came back out to party with the fans.
 This remains one of the most recognizable endings in College Football history, and is known as the “Miracle on Techwood Drive”.